Rino04/Customer_Segmentation_Analysis/README.md

 # Customer_Segmentation_Analysis
-This project is an analysis of data from the Kaggle HR Dataset.
 This project requires developing a customer segmentation to define a marketing strategy.
 The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioral variables.

 ## Platform Used:
 Google Collab